FAQ

 More on siblings at sessions:

-Firstly, while it seems logical to bring clothing for siblings and dress them at the session, I have time and time again seen this set off a melt down.
-The new environment and new face (mine) followed by a request to change clothing is disconcerting to them and lets face it, most toddlers are tricky to change at the best of times, so I would strongly suggest dressing them at home and just refrain from feeding them in the car on the way over or use a bib.
+Firstly, while it seems logical to bring clothing for siblings & dress them at the session, I have time and time again seen this set off a melt down.
+The new environment & new face (mine) followed by a request to change clothing is disconcerting to them & lets face it, most toddlers are tricky to change at the best of times, so I would strongly suggest dressing them at home & just refrain from feeding them in the car on the way over or use a bib.
 I would rather remove a smudge on a white shirt in photoshop than have a sibling dissolve into a tantrum over getting changed at the start of session thereafter losing all co-operation and kicking off on a bad note.

-Secondly it is of UPMOST importance that mum and dad remain calm, and keep it casual, kids will pick up on our anxiety and tension, so it’s really important that everyone arrives calm at the session.
-It’s also important to stay calm, even if they don’t seem to co-operate, or things aren’t going “well” with them – this is TOTALLY normal, I see siblings meltdown all the time (I have two kids of my own also), so there really isn’t anything they can do that I haven’t seen before.
-I will work with whatever they give me, but we all have to respect them as little people and work to their comfort.
-This said I don’t recommend overly exciting them with instructions and too much attention at the session, kids are smart they get very suspicious with this and generally play up to it.
+Secondly it is of UPMOST importance that mum & dad remain calm, & keep it casual, kids will pick up on our anxiety & tension, so it’s really important that everyone arrives calm at the session.
+It’s also important to stay calm, even if they don’t seem to co-operate, or things aren’t going “well” with them – this is TOTALLY normal, I see siblings meltdown or refuse to participate all the time (I have two kids of my own also), so there really isn’t anything they can do that I haven’t seen before.
+I will work with whatever they give me, but we all have to respect them as little people and work to their comfort & keep expectations reasonable.
+This said I don’t recommend overly exciting them with instructions & too much attention at the session, kids are smart they get very suspicious with this and generally play up to it.
 Be careful with bribery options (let’s face it bribery is almost unavoidable), while these can work they can also work against you as once they’re “out” they can be hard to put away.
-So save these for an absolute last resort and understand that once given cannot be removed.
-(So keep this in mind if you don’t want iPhones or toy trucks in photos lol)
+So save these for an absolute last resort & understand that once given cannot be removed.
+(So keep this in mind if you don’t want iPhones or toy trucks, or sultanas in photos lol)

-Most importantly I will never force siblings to hold baby’s or pose in a way that is dangerous if they are not 100% on board.
-As much as I really really want and will work hard to achieve a beautiful smiling look at the camera shots for parents I will NOT put baby’s at risk to achieve this.
-Some siblings are very co-operative and this is easy, others not so much, this is just a reflection of personalities and quite normal.
+Most importantly – I will never force siblings to hold baby’s or pose in a way that is dangerous if they are not 100% on board.
+As much as I really really want & will work hard to achieve a beautiful smiling look at the camera shots for parents I will NOT put baby’s at risk to achieve this.
+Some siblings are very co-operative & this is easy, others not so much, this is just a reflection of personalities & quite normal.
 I almost always without fail do manage to capture some moments and precious memories so please don’t “stress” about this at all.

-The second most important thing to consider and plan really carefully is wardrobe.
+The second most important thing to consider & plan really carefully is wardrobe.
 What you wear to your session will again be the difference between good and amazeballs in terms of session outcomes.
-Obviously your session format and location will play a part in this, it’s wise to consider the colour tones of your backdrop firstly, from there plan a “colour scheme” to dress to.
+Obviously your session format, season & location will play a part in this, it’s wise to consider the colour tones of your backdrop firstly, from there plan a “colour scheme” to dress to.
 Now Matchy-Matchy isn’t necessary, think complimentary tones of a similar colour or colour combination.
 We don’t want the “twinning” look, and we definitely under no circumstances want the “white t-shirts, blue jeans” look circa 1990’s!
 That’s done, to death, and simply doesn’t photograph well.
 We also want to avoid any logos, brand labels, or graphics.
 These are distracting.
 Stick to plains or repetitive patterns.
 Layers, textures, accessories & details… all look great!
 I recommend wearing clothes that fit your normal style and reflect your personality.
-Light neutrals are the best go to easy colours to style with..
-I encourage clients to include me in their wardrobe planning, send me your ideas and I’ll happily provide feedback and suggestions of where to source and how to co-ordinate.
+Light neutrals are the best go to easy colours to style with.
+I send all clients a comprehensive style guide & I encourage clients to include me in their wardrobe planning, send me your ideas & I’ll happily provide feedback and suggestions of where to source and how to co-ordinate.
 For maternity sessions, I generally encourage my clients to organise clothing that showcases that bump “show us your bump”!
 So either a stretchy dress, or full length flowy maxi!
 Crop tops and skirts look ace also!
-I’ll also as you to bring along some nice lingerie, and a kimono or loose cardigan, (if we are at the beach bathers!) as I will also generally do a mixture of shots in this attire.
+I’ll also as you to bring along some nice lingerie, & a kimono or loose cardigan, (if we are at the beach bathers!) as I will also generally do a mixture of shots in this attire.
 I do have a couple of lace gowns for milk baths and studio, but I do tend to stick to more “civi” styling as a preference.
 Once you have booked in with me I will discuss your wardrobe planning in depth and provide inspiration images/style boards and resources.

 Yes of course, but a few points to consider on this.
 Firstly any additional people (6+) or outside of your immediate family incur an addition charge.
 Contact me for more info on this.

-Also be aware that adding additional attendees to a session can alter the vibe and format of the session.
+Also be aware that adding additional attendees to a session can alter the vibe & format of the session.
 Intimate storytelling becomes a lot harder when the group extends beyond the immediate family unit.
-I have also noted these sessions can become long lists of “family formal” stand and smile combinations.
-This is not my jam!
-SO if you do want an extended session with me, please come prepared to NOT shoot this way.
-Sessions will be more candid, attendees will be expected to play + interact + cuddle with one another!
+I have also noted these sessions can become long lists of “family formal” stand and smile combinations so be prepared for a slightly different feel to extended family sessions!

-Spectators however are not allowed.
-From experience this just makes things weird, and subjects feel uncomfortable.
+Session”Spectators” however are not allowed.
+From experience this just makes things weird, & subjects feel uncomfortable when they have an audience – this is particularly distracting for younger children.
 Your friends/family/mum etc will have a beautiful gallery of images to review after the session!

-I service Perth and surrounds but anywhere outside of Perth or 45minutes+ from Aubin Grove will attract travel fees.
+I service Perth & surrounds but anywhere outside of Perth or 45minutes+ from Oakford will attract travel fees.
 I am a sucker for a great location or opportunity to travel – so I will make a point of trying to keep it a win win for both of us.
 As these situations are usually quite unique I will quote on a case by case scenario.
 Please get in touch if you would like more information or want to chat about some options!

-I like to dive straight in, so usually I’ll arrive pretty much ready to rock and roll.
-At in home sessions I’ll cruise your space a bit and work out the best spots to shoot and look for any hidden gold or light pockets.
-On location we generally move straight to the first spot and get cracking, I’m conscious of kids and attention spans so I find it best to just get started.
+I like to dive straight in, so usually I’ll arrive pretty much ready to rock & roll.
+At in home sessions I’ll cruise your space a bit & work out the best spots to shoot and look for any hidden gold or light pockets.
+On location we generally move straight to the first spot & get cracking, I’m conscious of kids & attention spans so I find it best to just get started.
 But I’ll be chatting with you all along the way, doing my best to break the ice and get you all relaxed (and maybe even start to get hubby more on board!)

-At all sessions I have a loose workflow I like to follow… I’ll usually do any group, or “stand and smile” obligatory shots out of the way first.
-I like to capitalise on the kids attention span and co-operation.
-So I’ll always take some “safe shots” to begin, that way if the wheels kinda fall of for whatever reason and little Johnny subsequently refuses to sit still and smile, we’ve covered that base.
-From there, I’ll work on a few “combination” portraits, siblings, and parents etc. I’m always keeping in mind young kids generally have a very short timeframe for the sitting and smiling or following instructions so I like to keep this part of the session short and sweet and get it done fast!
+At all sessions I have a loose workflow I like to follow… I’ll usually do any group, or “stand & smile” obligatory safe shots out of the way first.
+I like to capitalise on the kids attention span & co-operation.
+So I’ll always take some “safe shots” to begin, that way if the wheels kinda fall of for whatever reason& little Johnny subsequently refuses to sit still & smile, we’ve covered that base.
+From there, I’ll work on a few “combination” portraits, siblings, & parents etc. I’m always keeping in mind young kids generally have a very short timeframe for the sitting and smiling or following instructions so I like to keep this part of the session short & sweet and get it done fast!

 From here we move to the fun stuff.
-This is the part where I encourage my clients to PLAY and have fun.
+This is the part where I encourage my clients to PLAY & have fun.
 I can’t capture those genuine interactions if everyone is sitting stiffly smiling at the camera.
 So be prepared to play chase, throw kids in the air, roll around on picnic rugs, bug & treasure hunt, tickle, cuddle you name it.
 We will also MOVE I also like to get the most out of your location so we will generally move around, chasing adventure, backdrops and of course sweet light!
-By now hopefully your husband has realised the camera won’t bite and this photo stuff actually aint to bad and everyone is relaxed and having fun!
+By now hopefully your husband has realised the camera won’t bite & this photo stuff actually aint to bad & everyone is relaxed & having fun!

-Generally I will give some general posing direction, but every client is different and some people are naturals and require little if any instruction, cool, other people are less natural and need more priming, thats cool too… I’ll read your vibe and instruct accordingly.
+Generally I will give some general posing direction or prompts, but every client is different & some people are naturals and require little if any instruction, cool, other people are less natural and need more priming, thats cool too… I’ll read your vibe & instruct accordingly.
 We aren’t shooting for Vogue so don’t panic if you think you’re super camera awkward.
-The key to looking good in photos is to relax and have fun!
+The key to looking good in photos is to relax & have fun!

 Expect your location session to take about 1 hour.

 So you’ve just had your photos, your itching to see them I know!
-I’ll do my best to get a Facebook preview up within 24 hours (unless I have been advised previously if you do not wish for this to be done)
+I’ll do my best to get a Facebook preview up within 48 hours (unless I have been advised previously if you do not wish for this to be done).

 From there your session will be edited, I will forward a gallery via email within 2-3 weeks of your session date.
 This will have all of your edited files from your session.
-At this stage you will then have 2 weeks to review your gallery and make your selections for included files/package upgrade if applicable and also your included prints.
+At this stage you will then have 2 weeks to review your gallery & make your selections for included files/package upgrade if applicable & also order any prints.
 If there is any additional upgrade payment required, this will need to be settled in full before a download pin will be provided.

-Reality check – kids are just that kids.
-I have two of my own and working with families have a super REAL expectation of kids and family sessions in general.
-I don’t expect kids to sit ‘stepfordly’ and smile for two hours.
-If I get ONE of these Im stoked and you should be also.
-I want them to play and be themselves.
+Reality check – kids are just that – kids!
+I have two of my own & working with families have a super REAL expectation of kids & family sessions in general.
+I don’t expect kids to sit ‘stepfordly’ & smile following instructions perfectly for the entire session.
+If I get ONE of these I’m stoked & you should be also.
+I want them to play & have space to be themselves.
 I’m seeking the real smiles, not the forced ones.
 The belly laughs.
-But I also realise all people whether they are bigger or smaller have moods and personalities.
+But I also realise all people whether they are bigger or smaller have moods & personalities.
 That’s kinda what makes you guys you.
 I’m going to work with whatever your tribe brings on the day.
-Sometimes, that’s a super cranky/sassy toddler who ain’t smiling for all the chocolate bars and briberies in the world.
+Sometimes, that’s a super cranky/sassy toddler who ain’t smiling for all the chocolate bars & briberies in the world.
 I respect that they are people too and maybe feeling a bit anxious, so we capture them as they are.
 One day many moons from now, the frowning toddler will be a cheerful smiling young person, whom you forgot had that little wrinkle in their brow, pouty lips and precocious posture.
 Bottom line – forcing co-operation simply doesn’t work.
 My advice to all parents is to stay calm & relaxed regardless of the kids perceived co-operation.
-More often than not we as parents feel more sensitive to this than others, and please trust me that I WILL get beautiful images in amongst the wonderful chaos.
+More often than not we as parents feel more sensitive to this than others, & please trust me that I WILL get beautiful images in amongst the wonderful chaos.
 Most important is to have fun, it’s just photos – let’s make it an adventure and an experience!

 Unless we are shooting indoors, outdoor session times are ALWAYS in the 1 hour prior to or around sunset (we can do sunrise also, but I find most peeps aren’t all that keen on the early wake up).
 I realise that this time of day is not always ideal for young kids.
 HOWEVER, light is something I will not compromise on – period.
 It basically comes down to the ultimate session result.
-You simply CANNOT achieve those golden tones and soft light at any time of the day other than sunrise or sunset.
+You simply CANNOT achieve those golden tones & soft light at any time of the day other than sunrise or sunset.
 During the course of the day – the sun is high and the light is hard.
 It’s going to mean squinting faces + lots of super un-flaterring hard shadows.
-Im assuming you possibly don’t get around to doing family photos as a regular thing, so as with location and stretching outside your comfort zone, time of day is just as important and worth breaking the routine a bit to really achieve session magic.
-Let the kids have a later nap, feed them well before you come and all will be well.
-I promise we will all walk out alive and happy!
+I’m assuming you possibly don’t get around to doing family photos as a regular thing, so as with location & stretching outside your comfort zone, time of day we shoot is just as important & worth breaking the routine a bit to really achieve session magic.
+Let the kids have a later nap, feed them well before you come & all will be well.
+I promise we will all walk out alive & with great photos!

 Sunset times vary greatly throughout the year so do keep this in mind when deciding on time of year to book your session!

 If you, your kids or I are sick, or have conjunctivitis or any other contagious lurgie, we postpone.
-Sick session attendees are not at their best, it isn’t fun, and likewise I don’t wish to share germs with you or your kids (so not cool!)
-Likewise if little Johnny or baby Sue has a wicked case of conjunctivitis or some other mass producing mucusy bug Im not going to attempt to photoshop every image to try and “fix it” lets shoot them at their best and pick another date!
+Sick session attendees are not at their best, it isn’t fun, & likewise I don’t wish to share germs with you or your kids (so not cool!)
+Likewise if little Johnny or baby Sue has a wicked case of conjunctivitis or some other mass producing mucusy bug I’m not going to attempt to photoshop every image to try and “fix it” lets shoot them at their best & pick another date!

 If I had a dollar for every time I’ve heard, will you make me look good/skinnier, photoshop me etc!
 I’m going to bluntly be to the point on this.
 NO!
 As a lifestyle photographer I am not in the fashion or glamour realm, as such I do not include extended retouching or photoshopping as part of my service.
 Im going to photograph you AS YOU ARE loving on your tribe – and that my friend is what’s going to look good!
 All images are light, colour, contrast adjusted – you can review my website to see the standard to which I edit.
 This is consistent across sessions with the exception of newborns who do get a a smidge more extra loving – usually to remove any scratches / red blotches etc but I like to keep them looking as close to how they actually look as possible!

-My packages are all digital product based, with some included prints to give you a taste of some spesh lab products.
-I also get a little depressed thinking about a USB sitting in a drawer somewhere.
+My packages are all digital product based, however there is access to a full a la carte print lab via your online gallery.
+I also get a little depressed thinking about a gallery sitting in a cloud somewhere.
 So please print your photos!
-I can absolutely source and provide a wide range of lab quality prints & print products, just check the shopping cart icon in your online gallery.
+I can absolutely source & provide a wide range of lab quality prints & print products, just check the shopping cart icon in your online gallery.
 You are also welcome to come back to me anytime after your session to order prints/print products.
 I genuinely want all my clients to have access to affordable LAB quality prints to adorn their home so feel free to hit me up with any questions at any time.

-I advise and encourage all clients to copy & back up their session files to MULTIPLE locations.
-Digital technology is not infallible and is prone to loss/damage.
-As such I recommend you PRINT & COPY files to all devices, and also ideally a cloud based storage option too.
+I advise & strongly encourage all clients to copy & back up their session files to MULTIPLE locations (Physical and Cloud Based storage).
+Digital technology is not infallible & is prone to loss/damage.
+As such I recommend you PRINT & COPY files to all devices, & also ideally a cloud based storage option too.
 I do keep client files for a short period however I do not guarantee indefinite storage of all files due to storage limitations.
-If you lose your files and contact me later, there will be an admin fee to replace.
+If you lose your files & contact me later, there will be an admin fee to unarchive / refresh galleries if still possible.
 So please do take care to store and back up your files carefully!